Last Updated on January 30, 2026 by George Pavlopoulos

 Regional day ticket: the Länder-Ticket

-Germany is split into 16 Länder, which means the country has 16 independent federal states.
-Therefore, the Länder-Ticket grants unlimited regional train travel in the Länder/State of your choice.
+Germany is divided into 16 Länder, meaning it has 16 independent federal states.
+Therefore, the Länder-Ticket grants unlimited regional train travel in the Länder/States of your choice.
 Once again, the ticket is valid Monday through Friday on any day of your choice, from 9 a.m. to 3 a.m. the following day.
-It’s also valid at the weekends and on national public holidays, all day until 3 a.m. on the next day.
+It’s also valid on weekends and national public holidays, all day until 3 a.m. the next day.

 Again, the Länder-Ticket can be used for up to 5 people.
-The prices vary slightly per Länder, but they usually start from 24 euros for 1 person, and every additional traveler costs between 3 and 7 euros.
+Prices vary slightly by Länder, but they usually start at 24 euros per person, and each additional traveler costs between 3 and 7 euros.
 Therefore, check which Länder you’d like to visit and buy your train ticket accordingly.

-You can see here all the DB day tickets per region.
+You can see all the DB day tickets for each region here.

 The Bavaria Ticket

-Deutsche Bahn promotes separately the federal state of Bayern.
+Deutsche Bahn promotes the federal state of Bayern separately.
 This beautiful Länder in the Alps has its own regional ticket called (surprise, surprise) Bavaria-Ticket.
-The ticket costs 26 euros, every extra passenger pays 8 euros, and the terms that apply to the other tickets are also valid here.
+The ticket costs 26 euros; each additional passenger pays 8 euros, and the terms that apply to other tickets also apply here.

-However, what makes the Bavaria Ticket special is that you visit some great attractions in the region, and it lets you travel to…Austria!
-Specifically, you can travel to Salzburg, the city of Mozart, and that’s one of the best day trips you can take from Munich, the capital of Bayern.
+However, what makes the Bavaria Ticket special is that it lets you visit some great attractions in the region and travel to…Austria!
+Specifically, you can travel to Salzburg, the city of Mozart, and that’s one of the best day trips you can take from Munich, the capital of Bavaria.
 Plus, if you’re into fairytale places, don’t miss the chance to see the Neuschwanstein castle.

 You can see the prices for the Bayern-Ticket here.